-Making a Tomato Cage from Two Cattle Panels - A DIY Project
+Introduction: Making a Tomato Cage From Two Cattle Panels - a DIY Project

 Placing two galvanized, welded-wire cattle or livestock panels side-by-side creates a tomato cage supporting from 4 to 12 individual tomato plants, depending upon the varieties chosen.
 The panels are held upright by t-posts and attached to these posts using fencing clips or wire.
 In this video two 4' x 50" panels are used.
 This vertical gardening technique can be used directly on the ground or atop a raised bed or large container garden.